JRonca11/Encryption-Decryption/README.md

 - This program is intended only for educational use and purposes and should not be used to secure or store sensitive information.

 ## Responsible Use
-- This program should not be used or modified to create any ransomware progams or to encrypt any malware or malicious files.
+- By using this program you agree to not use or modifiy the code to create any ransomware progams, encrypt any malware or malicious files, or access any personal or sensitivite data.
+This program is for educational purposes only.